ghbountybot/docs/docs/guide/new-money-company.md

 :::

 ::: warning Ukraine Service Limitation
-*Service to Ukraine is limited to areas controlled by the Ukrainian Government and requires manual review by the NEMO compliance team.
-Please contact NEMO Premier Support for assistance with onboarding and verification.
+*Service to Ukraine is limited to areas controlled by the Ukrainian Government and requires manual review by the NMC compliance team.
+Please contact NMC Premier Support for assistance with onboarding and verification.
 :::